Easy Fresh Milled Wheat Bread Recipe – 100% Whole Wheat

 Other Whole Wheat Bread Recipes

-If you need a quick whole grain bread to get on the table fast, try my whole wheat Irish soda bread.
+If you need a quick whole grain bread to get on the table fast, try my whole wheat Irish soda bread or fresh milled pita bread.
 If you prefer sourdough, try my 100% whole wheat sourdough sandwich loaf made with whey or my 100% whole wheat sourdough bread!
 You may also enjoy my red wheat sourdough recipe.

-For an all-in-one freshly milled flour meal, try my whole wheat sourdough bierocks!
+For an all-in-one freshly milled flour meal, try my whole wheat sourdough bierocks or my fresh milled flour pizza dough!
+For a delicious sweet treat, you’ll love my whole grain cinnamon rolls.

 Treat Yourself to Fluffy, Whole Wheat Bread Today!